ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/agents.md

 ScAddr MyAgent::GetActionClass() const
 {
   // You must specify valid sc-address of action class.
-  // In other case, the given sc-agent can’t be registered in sc-memory. return MyKeynodes::my_action;
+  // In other case, the given sc-agent can’t be subscribed to sc-event. return MyKeynodes::my_action;
 }
 ```